ankitpokhrel08/Machine_Learning/readme.md

 ## Introduction
-This repository contains all my progress during my learning phase for Machine Learning and Data Science.
+This repository contains all my progress during my learning phase for `Machine Learning and Data Science`.
 It includes various projects, experiments, and notes that I have compiled over time.
 ## Contents
 ### Data Analysis
 - Python